Rugby World Cup 2023: today's matches, full schedule and group standings

 England kicked off their Rugby World Cup 2023 campaign with a 27-10 victory over Argentina, thanks largely to the kicking prowess of George Ford.

-Steve Borthwick’s team came into the tournament having lost five of their last six games but defeating their most difficult pool opponents leaves England’s path clear to the quarter-final with Japan their next fixture in Nice on Sunday.
+Steve Borthwick’s team came into the tournament having lost five of their last six games but defeating their most difficult pool opponents leaves England’s path clear to the quarter-final.
+Japan are their next opponents, in Nice on Sunday.
 Tom Curry, however is likely to miss that fixture after becoming the third English player to have been sent off since the start of August following a dangerous tackle inside the opening three minutes against Argentina.

 England’s victory followed high-scoring wins for Ireland and Australia over Romania and Georgia respectively, while Italy also got their campaign up and running with a 52-8 win over Namibia in Pool A.